-Updated: 3/10/21.
+Updated 02/01/22.
 Almost everyone thinks their skin is sensitive.
-In fact, whenever I ask my clients whether or not they have sensitive skin, four out of five will say “yes.”
-Many of them, however, don’t know the the specific type of sensitivity they’re experiencing, and that’s important, because you first have to understand it to know how best to address it.
+In fact, whenever I ask my clients if they have sensitive skin, four out of five will say “yes.”
+Many of them, however, don’t know the specific type of sensitivity they’re experiencing.
+That’s important because, in order to best address it, you need to understand it.

 1. Allergic Sensitivity

-An allergy occurs when the body’s immune system sees a substance as harmful and overreacts to it, whether that’s something internal or something external (such as a product that was applied topically).
+An allergy occurs when the immune system overreacts to a substance it identifies as harmful, whether that’s something internal or external (such as a skincare product).
 Anyone can have an allergy, so all skin types can experience this kind of sensitivity.
 Because your skin acts as an excretory system to get rid of things the body doesn’t agree with, food allergies can manifest on the skin.
 A food sensitivity can appear around the mouth, neck, or face — basically anywhere food has come into contact with your skin.

-It can be tricky to treat an allergic sensitivity, because you ultimately need to find the root cause.
+It can be tricky to address an allergic sensitivity because you ultimately need to find the root cause.
 This is where a little detective work comes in.
-Because allergic reactions typically happen within 24 hours of coming into contact with an allergen, it’s a good idea to retrace your steps.
-Keep in mind that, when it comes to topical products, it’s unlikely to suddenly react to something you’ve been using for a long period of time, so it’s a good idea to consider anything new you’ve introduced into your routine.
+Allergic reactions typically happen within 24-48 hours of coming into contact with an allergen, so it’s a good idea to retrace your steps.
+Keep in mind that, when it comes to skincare products, it’s unlikely to suddenly react to something you’ve been using for a long period of time, so consider anything new you’ve introduced into your routine.

 Characteristics of Allergic Sensitivity